How Do I Get Rid of Bunions?

 Look at your toes as you stand barefoot – are they all clumped together with no visible space between them?
 If they are, then you have been wearing shoes that are far too small.
 In cultures that do not wear shoes, the toes are far more spread out and thus have room to function well.
 Even tights and socks with insufficient ‘give’ can cause toes to become misshapen so be very careful whatever your preferred choice of footwear.
-If your shoes are rubbing you throw them out – they are definitely harming your feet!
+If your shoes are rubbing you, throw them out – they are definitely harming your feet!
 Never expect a foot to grow used to a shoe that is uncomfortable, to begin with. ’Walking them in’ will only cause further troubles.
 A shoe should be a platform for the foot to function properly and form an adequate protective barrier between the sole of the foot and the surface beneath and must allow room for the entire foot - toes included.
-Ill-fitting sandals, where your heel is hanging over the back and your toes are poking out of the sides are just as bad as poorly fitting enclosed shoes because there is no space for the toes to assist in weight distribution and balance.
-No wonder so many people suffer from foot troubles and osteoarthritis as they grow older.
+Ill-fitting sandals, where your heel is hanging over the back and your toes are poking out of the sides are just as bad as poorly-fitting enclosed shoes because there is no space for the toes to assist in weight distribution and balance.
+No wonder so many people suffer from foot troubles and arthritis as they grow older.
 When you go shopping for new shoes, forget the sizes on the boxes - just try to find the best fitting shoes that your individual feet demand.

 Go Barefoot Whenever You Can to Ease Bunion Pain